 The program incorporates competency skills in: medical terminology, culture, and delivery of health care; interpreting in the primary care/pediatric setting, and for mental health, domestic violence, and HIV/AIDS patients.

-AS PART OF THE REGISTRATION PROCESS, ALL STUDENTS MUST ATTEND TO AN ORIENTATION SESSION IN ORDER TO BE CONSIDERED FOR ENROLLMENT.
+ALL STUDENTS MUST ATTEND TO AN ORIENTATION SESSION IN ORDER TO BE CONSIDERED FOR ENROLLMENT.
 PLEASE CHOOSE AN ORIENTATION DATE THAT YOU WISH TO ATTEND.
 YOU ONLY NEED TO ATTEND A SINGLE ORIENTATION, PLEASE CHOOSE ONE OF TWO AVAILABLE ORIENTATION DATES LISTED BELOW.

 ||Boston Area Health Education Center

 ||729 Massachusetts Avenue

 ||(508) 756-6676 ext: 18